H-chauvet/NautiluxTest/README.md

 # Installation

-Before doing following steps, make sure that you have python 3.9.13 installed !
+Before doing following steps, make sure that you have python 3.9.13 installed ! <br>
 All informations can be found here : (https://www.python.org/downloads/)